mchatzi/mirrorr/docs/configuration.md

 - Head on to settings in mirrorr web interface and configure the port that your remote server is using, e.g. Remote SSH Port: 32222

 ## Proxmox LXC notes
 Running Mirrorr in a Proxmox LXC is ideal.
-You can find an html fragment that you can paste at the beginning of your /etc/pve/lxc/theMirrorrLxcId.conf [here](proxmoxlxc.html)
+You can find an html fragment [here](proxmoxlxc.html), that you can paste as "notes" in your lxc (either through the ui or paste at the beginning of your /etc/pve/lxc/theMirrorrLxcId.conf).